 It sounds easy enough; surely reports with amazing potential will stand out from the crowd and pretty much present themselves to you?
 Hmmm, maybe not.
 There’s a skill to picking out talent and to helping employees reach their potential at each stage as they move through a business.

-Here we’ll be explaining the importance of nurturing talent and promoting from within as well as giving our (highly qualified) two cents on how best to go about it.
+Here we’ll be explaining the importance of nurturing talent and promoting from within and giving our (highly qualified) two cents on how best to go about it.

 In pretty much all of the many, many businesses we’ve worked with over the years, we have come across people who are amazing at their jobs and who clearly have the potential for growth within the business.
 Sometimes there are great development structures in place, but often, talent runs the risk of going untapped.